facultyai/dash-bootstrap-components/docs/components_page/components/button.md

 ## Download option

-The `download` prop for the Button allows a button to function basically like `html.A`, but with the styling of a Bootstrap Button.
-It allows you to specify a different file name on download than the filename specified in the href.
+The `download` prop allows you to specify the filename for a downloaded file that can differ from the filename on the server.

 {{example:components/button/download.py:button}}